-- a. the industry-identified problem and how this is impacting the competitiveness, productivity and sustainability of Australian industries, including links to Government priorities (10 points) - b. how your project will foster high quality research through industry-led and outcome-focused collaborative industry-research partnerships (10 points) - c. the additionality or value add of the proposed project in relation to the existing approach industry has to solving the problem.
+- a. the industry-identified problem and how this is impacting the competitiveness, productivity and sustainability of Australian industries, including links to Government priorities such as the National Manufacturing Priorities (10 points) - b. how your project will foster high quality research through industry-led and outcome-focused collaborative industry-research partnerships (10 points) - c. the additionality or value add of the proposed project in relation to the existing approach industry has to solving the problem.
 (5 points)